-Experience doesn't make the Resistance go away, but it does help us recognize it and learn how to get past it.
+Experience doesn't make this instinct go away, but it does help us recognize it and learn how to get past it.

 I propose three ways to combat this instinct pushing us away from running games:

-Having some sort of system to help you prepare your games helps battle the Resistance.
+Having some sort of system to help you prepare your games helps get past this anxiety and inertia.
 I think that's why so many have found the eight steps from Return of the Lazy Dungeon Master so valuable.
 It's one system, one that works for a lot of people, and helps you say "I know I'm prepared enough because I've gone through my steps and have what I need to run a game".
 Even if you modify the steps to fit your style or even if you have your own unique steps, having some system to help you prep helps you get past the voice pushing you away from creating art.

-The tools you keep on hand to run your games help combat the Resistance as well.
+The tools you keep on hand to run your games helps as well.
 If you've used these tools before, they help remind you that you can do this because you already have.
 Think of your tools as totems to keep away the evil spirits telling you you're going to fail.
 You'll be fine.
 You've done it before.

 Finally, our friends are on our side.
 They just want a fun game.
 They're not looking for the best game ever.
-They're looking for a good time sharing a few laughs while enjoying a fantastic tale of high fantasy.
+They're looking for a good time sharing a few laughs while enjoying fantastic tales of high fantasy.
 Your friends are with you.
-Don't let the Resistance tell you otherwise.
+Don't let this voice tell you otherwise.

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.